Xia-Sam/CurrencyConverter/README.md

   2. in-app advertisements: We can show in-app advertisements to users to make profits.
   3. nation flags for currencies: A national flag can be put next to the currency code, which will speed up the process of choosing the right currency for users.
 Since images are sometimes more conspicuous than text.
   4. payment: Users can make payments to get some priviliges, e.g. subscription for no in-app advertisements, unlimited amount of request per month etc.
-  5. add viewModel to make Activity simpler.
+  5. add viewModel to adopt MVVM architecture strategy to make Activity simpler.
 Currently, Activity is responsible for both UI update and business logic, which makes it cumbersome.
+  6. language: add multi-language support so more users understanding other languages can also use the app.

 ### Versions until now:
   release v4: add support for updating local database, use sharedPreferences to store and restore app state